2019 Spirit AeroSystems (Europe) Limited UK Gender Pay Gap Report

 Gender Pay Gap in Hourly Pay:

-- Median Pay Gap: – (2.98%) This means the median hourly rate for female employees is – (2.98%) more than for male employees
+- Median Pay Gap: 0.41% This means the median hourly rate for male employees is 0.41% more than for female employees

 Spirit’s average hourly GPG is lower than the UK National Average GPG, which according to the Office of National Statistics is 18.1%.

-Spirit recognises that females are still under-represented in STEM roles nationally and our workforce is no different.
+Spirit AeroSystems recognise that females are still under-represented in STEM roles nationally and we are no different to that.
 In order to address this, we have various initiatives where employees promote these careers within the school environment – both at primary and secondary level.
 We have a number of females within the business who support these initiatives and continue to reinforce the message that there are lots of opportunities in this field.